Additional Climber FAQ – Click Here

 Individual climbers can be anyone interested in supporting the ALA, fighting lung disease or seeking a new challenge.
 You will register, fundraise and climb on your own, but you always have the option of starting your own team later.

 Donations raised prior to the event can be brought or mailed to the American Lung Association.
-Please to not send cash in the mail.
-A pledge tracking sheet can be found on the Climber Downloads & Resources page with directions on how to send in your donations.
-Donations can also be brought to packet pick-up (date TBD) or to check-in on the day of the climb.
+Please do not send cash in the mail.
+A pledge tracking sheet can be found on the Participant Resources page with directions on how to send in your donations.
+Donations can also be brought to packet pick up or to the registration table on the day of the climb.

 Each team member is responsible to reach his or her $100 fundraising minimum individually, regardless of overall team fundraising.